-The “two week wait” between your carefully calculated ovulation and taking a pregnancy test can be very stressful, so you may be wondering: how does implantation occur?
-What conditions might make the egg more or less likely to settle in?
-And how might you know if implantation has occurred?
+The “two-week wait” between your carefully calculated ovulation and taking a pregnancy test can be very stressful, so you may be wondering: how does implantation occur?
+What conditions make implantation possible?
+And how might you know if it has occurred?
 Let’s take a look.

-Implantation typically occurs between 6 and 12 days after ovulation, with most cases occurring around day 9.
-At the point where the fertilized egg enters the uterus, it’s known as a blastocyst — a round collection of stem cells in fluid with an outer layer that eventually forms the placenta.
-This outer layer is essential for implantation, because it is what adheres to and merges with the endometrium, or uterine lining.
+Implantation is the attachment of a fertilized egg to the wall of the uterus and typically occurs between 6 and 12 days after ovulation, with most cases happening around day 9.
+At the point where the fertilized egg enters the uterus, it’s known as a blastocyst — a round collection of stem cells in a fluid with an outer layer that eventually forms the placenta.
+This outer layer is essential in this process because it is what adheres to and merges with the endometrium or uterine lining.

 Signs of Successful Implantation

 If the embryo successfully implants, you can expect to experience a number of signs or symptoms.
-Unfortunately, the earliest signs of successful implantation can appear like the normal signs of a period: cramps, headaches, fatigue, and bloating.
-In 20% to 30% of women, they will also experience implantation bleeding similar to what they experience during a period.
+Unfortunately, the earliest signs of success can appear like the normal signs of a period: cramps, headaches, fatigue, and bloating.
+In 20% to 30% of women, implantation bleeding occurs, similar to what they experience during a period.

 - Your breasts may feel sore, tight, or tender.

 - If you continue tracking your basal body temperature after ovulation, you may notice that your average temperature has increased.

 - This rise in temperature, combined with fatigue and other symptoms, may make you think you have the flu.

 - Within a week, you may feel more frequent urges to urinate.
 This is because increased blood flow to the uterus has put pressure on your bladder.